• Skip to primary navigation

 Where Does Respite Care Take Place?

 In many instances, respite care takes place in your own home.
-In-home respite care will let your child stay in a familiar environment while qualified respite care workers take care of your daily tasks.
+In-home respite care allows your child to stay in a familiar environment while qualified respite care workers attend to your daily tasks.
 Respite care providers may also bring toys, games, and adaptive equipment to keep your child occupied and safe.

 Would they be better suited for an indoor daycare with educational toys and a comfortable space?
 Whichever setting you decide, be sure to weigh out the pros and cons of each.